facebook/react/README.md

 This example will render "Hello Taylor" into a container on the page.

 You'll notice that we used an HTML-like syntax; [we call it JSX](https://reactjs.org/docs/introducing-jsx.html).
 JSX is not required to use React, but it makes code more readable, and writing it feels like writing HTML.
-The next section contains instructions for integrating React and JSX (optionally) into your project.

 ## Installation